-• chapter 16 Mapping of Models to Execution Environments from Modelica 3.2 has been removed (a more powerful functionality is instead provided with the new chapter 16 and chapter 17).
+• chapter 16 Synchronous Language Elements from Modelica 3.2 has been removed (a more powerful functionality is instead provided with the new chapter 16 and chapter 17).
 Since, no released tools has yet supported the previous chapter 16, this not backwards compatible change is uncritical.